cudmore/cudmore.github.io/_posts/2016-11-20-Prairie-scope-analysis.md

 - analysis
 ---

+PUT THIS TOGETHER WITH CURRENT NOTES SITTING ON DESKTOP OF COMPUTER

 ## Current workflow

  - prairie2tif_.py : Convert single image .tif directories (saved by Prairie) into single .tif stacks